Nyre221/dolphin-quick-view/README.md

 ## Common Quick view shortcuts:
-a, b and arrow keys = back and forward
+a,b and arrow keys = back and forward

-spacebar = open with default app
+spacebar, q and ESC = quit

-q = quit
+w and arrow up key = open with default app

 ## Debug: